Sophie Piper: Association with Prince Frederick

-Association to Duchess Charlotte
+Association with Duchess Charlotte

-Sophie Piper is known for her intimate friendship to Hedvig Elisabeth Charlotte of Holstein-Gottorp, the spouse of Charles XIII of Sweden.
+Sophie Piper is known for her intimate friendship with Hedvig Elisabeth Charlotte of Holstein-Gottorp, the spouse of Charles XIII of Sweden.

 In May 1774, she accompanied her mother, who had been appointed by Gustav III of Sweden to welcome and escort the bride of his brother to Sweden.

 During the trip to Swedish Pomerania and back to Sweden, Sophie and Charlotte formed a very strong attachment with each other, and Charlotte was to be closely associated with the von Fersen family in Sweden.

 From 1786 until 1800, Sophie Piper served as hovmästarinna to duchess Charlotte.
 The friendship between Sophie and Charlotte somewhat cooled after Sophie had refused to accompany Charlotte on her trip to Germany in 1798-99 in favor of going there separately with her lover.
 This was followed by her resignation as the chief lady in waiting of Charlotte's court in 1800, after which Charlotte stopped writing her journal in the form of letters to Sophie.

 Duchess Charlotte dedicated her famous journal, written between 1775 and 1817, to her friend Sophie Piper, and until 1800, the journal is formally written in the form of letters to her.
 The letters were never sent, but written in this way as a dedication to Sophie Piper.
 The diary has been published between 1902 and 1942, and regarded as a valuable reference work of contemporary Sweden.
 The two friends also upheld a vast correspondence, which has been partially published.
 Duchess Charlotte once referred to Sophie Piper as the only true friend she ever owned, and upon the death of Piper in 1816, Charlotte wrote a biography of her.